slowputing/slowputing.github.io/_posts/2019-11-09-linux-is-not-unix.md

 ---
 layout: page
-title: "Linux is not Unix"
+title: "Linux is not UNIX"
 date: 2019-12-09 20:00:00 +01:00
 ---